rob550-docs/rob550-docs.github.io/docs/botlab/mbot-system-setup-Pi5.md

         $ cd ~/mbot_ws/mbot_firmware
         $ mkdir build
         $ cd build
-        $ cmake ..
+        $ cmake -DMBOT_TYPE=CLASSIC -DENC=48 ..
         $ make
         ```
-    3. Now you will have 2 relevant `.uf2` files under `/build`
-        - The calibration script, `mbot_firmware/build/mbot_calibrate_classic_v1.0.0_enc48.uf2`
-        - The MBot firmware, `mbot_firmware/build/mbot_classic_v1.0.0_enc48.uf2`

-        The name is long, you can hit `Tab` key on the keyboard to auto complete.

 ### 2. Calibrate the MBot and flash the firmware
 In this step, we are going to flash the calibration script onto the Pico to calibrate it before we flash the firmware.

-1. Place the MBot on the floor in a spot with at least 2 feet of clear space all around the robot, preferably on the same type of surface that you plan to use the robots on.
+1. **Place the MBot on the floor** in a spot with at least 2 feet of clear space all around the robot, preferably on the same type of surface that you plan to use the robots on.
-2. Run the following command, the Pico will reboot automatically, and will then run its calibration routine right away.
-Allow the Pico to finish its calibration routine without interference.
+2. Run the following command, the Pico will reboot automatically, and will then run its calibration routine right away. **Allow the Pico to finish its calibration routine without interference.**

     {: .warning}
     Hold off on running this command until the robot is placed on the floor.